steelburn/candidacy/ARCHITECTURE.md

 ## Overview

-Candidacy is built using a **microservices architecture** with 11 independent services, two frontend applications, and a central API gateway.
+Candidacy is built using a **microservices architecture** with 12 independent services, two frontend applications, and a central API gateway.
 The system leverages event-driven communication, database-per-service pattern, and AI integration for intelligent recruitment operations.
+The database schema is managed as code using **DBML (Database Markup Language)** as the single source of truth.

 ## Architecture Diagram